Skip to Main Content

 What the Bib Gourmand Means Here

 Michelin's Bib Gourmand is sometimes read as a consolation award for restaurants that didn't quite make the star grade.
-That reading misses the point.
 The Bib is a separate judgement applied to a separate question: not whether a restaurant achieves the ambition of fine dining, but whether it delivers cooking that is technically sound and genuinely pleasurable at a price that doesn't require a special-occasion budget.
 Consecutive Bib recognition, as Can Poal has received in 2024 and 2025, indicates consistency rather than a single strong year.

 In that context, Can Poal's positioning is clear: a kitchen with a specific, well-executed point of view, operating in a setting with genuine historical depth, at a price point that makes repeat visits viable.
 The local reputation, reflected in more than 1,400 reviews averaging 4.7, suggests the surrounding community has reached the same conclusion independently.